kukretinaman/World-Clock/README.md

 - **index.html**: The main HTML file that contains the structure of the web page.
 - **3_project.js**: The JavaScript file that contains the logic for fetching and displaying the current time.
-- **styles.css**: The CSS file that contains the styling for the application.

 ## Contributors
 - [Naman Kukreti](https://github.com/kukretinaman)